metricsscore/metrics/README.md

 # How to Use This Repository?
 Under the “Discussions”, create a new discussion.
-Then, select the category “General”
+Then, select the category “General”.
 Then, enter the title with the item (e.g., item#1 or item#21 as appearing in the publication) that you want to discuss.